przybandrzej/ar_real_estate-android/README.md

 ### Technologies:

-  - [Wikitude AR](https://www.wikitude.com/) (Wikitude Android JavaScript API) - the whole AR world behaviour implementation.
+  - [Wikitude AR](https://www.wikitude.com/) (Wikitude Android JavaScript API) for the AR world behaviour implementation.
   ***There is a Wikitude EDU license that works only with this project***
   - Java for Android Native features and device management (location providing, camera operating, event handling, etc.)